 Sunstone aka Aventurine Feldspar

-Goldstone is a man-made material also known as aventurine glass which is often used to imitate sunstone.
+Goldstone is a man-made material also known as aventurine glass and is often used to imitate the mineral sunstone.
 In goldstone tiny specs of copper reflect light from within the stone which give a similar appearance to the aventurescence seen in sunstone.

 In Ancient Greece sunstone was thought to represent the sun God hence bringing life and abundance to those fortunate enough to wear or carry it.
 It was also used for ornamental purposes in goblets and plates as it was believed to counteract the effects of poison and produce strength.
 In ancient India sunstone was believed to offer protection from the destructive forces of other realms.